anharmonic/anharmonic.github.io/thermal2-manual.md

 #### d3_q2r.x
 This code is analogous to the q2r.x code of QE and  it uses the same input, but produces a file of Force Constants (FCs) which has already been re-centered in the reciprocal space Wigner-Seitz cell to make Fourier Interpolation faster.
 #### d3_qq2rr.x
 Analogous to q2r.x but operates on the 3rd order matrices.
 This codes takes as command line arguments the dimension of the q-points grid and optionally the name of the output file.
 You must feed it feed by standard input the list of anharmonic dynamical matrices in the XML format produced by d3q.x.
-For example, d3q was run with fild3dyn=”anh” for a NQX x NQY  x NQZ grid, you can compute the 3rd order Fcs as:
+For example, d3q was run with fild3dyn=”anh” for a NQX x NQY  x NQZ grid, you can compute the 3rd order FCs as:
 ```
 ls anh* | qq2rr.x NQX NQY NQZ [-o mat3R] [-f NFAR] [-w]
 ```
 The result will be written by default to a file called mat3R, but you can change this with the -o option.
 You can specify the optional argument NFAR (default=2) which is the number of neighbors that the code will scan to build the Wigner-Seitz cell.
-The default value usually works, you can set it to zero to avoid any re-centering: The resulting force constant will be unsuitable for doing any further calculation, due to aliasing in the Fourier interpolation, but they may be easier to import in another code.
+The default value usually works, a larger value may be necessary with very anisotropic cells or if atoms are placed very far away from the origin.
+You can set it to zero to avoid any re-centering: The resulting force constant will be unsuitable for doing any further calculation, due to aliasing in the Fourier interpolation, but they may be easier to import/convert to another code format.

 The code will automatically select from the list the files that it needs to fill the grid; all the other files will be discarded.
-Which means that you can easily compute the force constants for any sub-lattice of the one compute, just by changing the values of  NQX, NQY  and NQZ.
+Which means that you can easily compute the force constants for any sub-lattice of the one available, just by changing the values of  NQX, NQY  and NQZ.

 After writing the force constant to file, the code will perform two optional tests (you can skip them pressing CTRL-C).
 First test: for this test the initial D3 matrices will be recomputed using the force constants with both the real and imaginary parts (which should be zero).
 Second test: recompute the D3 matrices with only the real part of the force constants.
 If any discrepancy is detected it will be printed on output.
 Notice that any discrepancy in the first test indicate a very serious problem with the D3 calculation.
 On the other hand, some discrepancy is inevitable in the second test; especially if you your atoms where not in the theoretical equilibrium positions.
 Also, increasing the cutoff and k-points can improve the consistency of the second test.